TIG3R187/Magazine-Cover/README.md

 # Magazine-Cover
-# magazine cover made by Isaac Yakubu
+<h3> magazine cover and Hub designs made by Isaac Yakubu is a copyright picture of the new future designs, enjoy.</h3>